-UK source dividend income and interest arising to a Guernsey resident individual is now treaty exempt for UK tax purposes, even in the non-UK resident part of a split UK tax year.
+UK source dividend income and interest arising to a Guernsey resident individual is no longer treated as excluded income for UK tax purposes, but is now treaty exempt for UK tax purposes, even in the non-UK resident part of a split UK tax year.
 This may be relevant to those who previously filed a UK tax return on the excluded income basis as the treaty exemption should not reduce the available UK personal allowance.